Robust Learning of Fixed-Structure Bayesian Networks: Introduction

 Probabilistic graphical models~\cite{Koller:2009} provide an appealing and unifying formalism to succinctly represent structured high-dimensional distributions.
 The general problem of inference in graphical models is of fundamental importance and arises in many applications across several scientific disciplines, see~\cite{Wainwright:2008} and references therein.
 In this work, we study the problem of learning graphical models from data~\cite{Neapolitan:2003, RQS11}.
 There are several variants of this general learning problem depending on: (i) the precise family of graphical models considered (e.g., directed, undirected), (ii) whether the data is fully or partially observable, and (iii) whether the structure of the underlying graph is known a priori or not (parameter estimation versus structure learning).
-This learning problem has been studied extensively along these axes during the past five decades, see, e.g.,~\cite{Chow68, Dasgupta97, Abbeel:2006, WainwrightRL06, AnandkumarHHK12, SanthanamW12, LohW12, BreslerMS13, BreslerGS14a, Bresler15} for a few references, resulting in a beautiful theory and a collection of algorithms in various settings.
+This learning problem has been studied extensively along these axes during the past five decades, (see, e.g.,~\cite{Chow68, Dasgupta97, Abbeel:2006, WainwrightRL06, AnandkumarHHK12, SanthanamW12, LohW12, BreslerMS13, BreslerGS14a, Bresler15}) resulting in a beautiful theory and a collection of algorithms in various settings.

 The main vulnerability of all these algorithmic techniques is that they crucially rely on the assumption that the samples are precisely generated by a graphical model in the given family.
 This simplifying assumption is inherent for known guarantees in the following sense: if there exists even a very small fraction of arbitrary outliers in the dataset, the performance of known algorithms can be totally compromised.
-It is an important research direction to explore the natural setting when the aforementioned assumption holds only in an approximate sense.
-Specifically, we propose the following family of questions:
+It is important to explore the natural setting when the aforementioned assumption holds only in an approximate sense.
+Specifically, we study the following broad question:

-\begin{question}[Robust Learning of Graphical Models] Let ${\cal P}$ be a family of graphical models describing distributions over $\R^d$.
-Suppose we are given a set of $N$ samples drawn from some unknown distribution $\wt P$ over $\R^d$, such that there exists $P \in {\cal P}$ that is $\eps$-close to $\wt P$, in total variation distance.
-Can we efficiently find a distribution $Q \in {\cal P}$ that is $f(\eps)$-close, in total variation distance, to $\wt P$?
-(Here, $f: \R \to \R_+$ can be any increasing function that satisfies $\lim_{x \to 0}f(x)=0$.) \end{question}
+\begin{question}[Robust Learning of Graphical Models] Can we efficiently learn graphical models when a constant fraction of the samples are corrupted, or equivalently, when the model is slightly misspecified? \end{question}